dperuo/dperuo/README.md

 ### Shift Your Workday as Needed

 We want high-quality work at all times, and this won’t happen if you're burnt out.
 Shift your workday and take time off as needed.

-### All Meetings Are Optional

-Opt out of any meeting, at any time, for any reason.
-You get to decide if a meeting is the best use of your time.

 ### Don’t Work on Vacation